-Steven Benz with Kellogg, Hansen, Todd, Figel & Frederick, P.L.L.C. joins IR as the exclusive Competition Law Member in the US - Washington DC
+Steven Benz with Kellogg, Hansen, Todd, Figel & Frederick, P.L.L.C. changes practice area to our exclusive Commercial Litigation Member in the US - Washington DC

 Please sign in to view members only features